 The state has immense potential for electricity generation through renewable energy sources and wind power.
 Rajasthan Renewable Energy Corporation Ltd has actively promoted solar energy and biomass projects.

 Rajasthan’s gross state domestic product (GSDP) expanded at a compound annual growth rate (CAGR) of 17.9 per cent over 2004-05 to 2012-13 vis-à-vis 15.6 per cent across other states.

-Rajasthan has been investing in capacity building through development of a strong institutional network at all levels.
-The state has renowned higher educational institutions in various disciplines, producing thousands of skilled and proficient youth every year.
-The state offers a wide range of fiscal and policy incentives for businesses, through sector-specific policies for tourism, biotechnology, IT and ITeS industries.
+Rajasthan has been investing in capacity building through the development of a strong institutional network at all levels.
+The state has renowned higher education institutions in various disciplines, producing thousands of skilled and proficient youth every year.
+The state is developing sector-specific infrastructure like special purpose industrial parks and special economic zones (SEZs) for exports of handicrafts, IT and electronic goods.